Larry DeWitt, President

 During their own youth, Larry and Lorna’s families attended St. Francis Xavier fish frys, pancake breakfasts, and many other events in this area–not to eat, but to cook, serve, clean, you-name-it.

 “These experiences constantly taught us that we are our brother’s keeper,” Larry said.
 “Lorna and I are humbled at the privilege to continue this through Manna.”

 Joined: April 2019

 As the granddaughter of Budd Tallberg, one of the founders of Manna, Sarah is thrilled to be serving on the Manna board.
 Sarah has an undergraduate marketing degree from the University of Colorado and an MBA from the University of Michigan.
 Sarah and her husband, David, are both natives of Northern Michigan and returned home to raise their kids, Ben and Amelia, more than a decade ago.
 Together they own and operate Bay North Realty.

 In addition to her work at Manna, Sarah currently sits on the Board of Directors of the Petoskey-Harbor Springs Area Community Foundation, donates her time to the marketing committee of the Petoskey Education Foundation, and is the Treasurer for the Hammerhead Swim Club.
 She enjoys supporting her kids in their multitude of activities, running, skiing, reading, and walking her two furry family members through the woods.

-Susan Conklin, Secretary
+Susan Conklin, Vice President